wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-crab-braincrab.md

 ## Salvaging the Body

-Crabs are delicious.
-You need as many crabs as there are players, or one giant crab to make a day's ration.
+If you are careful to extract the venom glands, the braincrab is as edible as a normal crab.
+You need as many crabs as there are players to make a day's ration.
+Many underdark and sea dwelling creatures have learned to coat their weapons in their juices.

+<span class="alchemy"> **Braincrab Juice.** Save or be stunned 1D4 rounds. </span>

 <br>